Dsolanki8120/Inter-Particle-force-estimation-using-graph-neural-network/README.md

-Graph Neural Network for Granular Material Contact Force Estimation:

- This repository implements a Graph Neural Network (GNN) based on the Encode–Process–Decode architecture to estimate normalized particle contact forces (NPMNCF) in granular assemblies.
+ Overview:
+         The project builds a physics-informed graph representation of granular particle assemblies where Each node represents a particle (ball) with features like radius, displacement, and coordination number Each edge represents a contact between two particles, with features computed from relative displacement and contact status
           The implementation is inspired by the paper:

                        " Estimation of Contact Forces in Granular Materials Using Graph Neural Networks"
-Overview:
-      The project builds a physics-informed graph representation of granular particle assemblies where Each node represents a particle (ball) with features like radius, displacement, and coordination number Each edge represents a contact between two particles, with features computed from relative displacement and contact status

 Reopositroy Structure:

       ├── graph.py       # Graph construction and feature computation